Written by Adam McIlroy.

 There are a couple of different ways that you can pay for your funeral besides relying on funeral insurance, like over-50’s life insurance.
 For instance, many people intend for their families to rely on their personal savings to pay their funeral costs, where others may turn to the government for assistance if they meet the eligibility criteria.

-The government can offer some forms of support through various schemes for those who are eligible.
-The Department of Work and Pensions (DWP) has two programs helping those in need: the Bereavement Support Payment and the Funeral Expenses Payment.
-Your family may also be able to gain access to your bank or building society account in order to pay your funeral costs directly from your funds there; this can be done through the Grant of Probate scheme.
+The government offers support for those who meet certain criteria.
+The Department for Work and Pensions (DWP) provides two schemes: the Bereavement Support Payment and the Funeral Expenses Payment.
+In some cases, your family may also be able to access funds from your bank or building society account to help cover funeral costs.
+Eligibility for these payments usually depends on your relationship to the person who has died and whether you’re already receiving certain benefits

 Planning your own funeral can be a complicated matter, but there are lots of avenues out there for support.
 From working with funeral directors, to non-profit or charitable organisations, and online comparison tools, there are lots of different ways out there to get informed.